 Ingestion.
-The microscopic ascariasis eggs can't become infective without coming into contact with soil.
-People can accidentally ingest contaminated soil through hand-to-mouth contact or by eating uncooked fruits or vegetables that have been grown in contaminated soil.
+The tiny (microscopic) ascariasis eggs can't become infective without coming into contact with soil.
+People can accidentally ingest (swallow) contaminated soil through hand-to-mouth contact or by eating uncooked fruits or vegetables that have been grown in contaminated soil.

 Migration.
-Larvae hatch from the eggs in your small intestine and then penetrate the intestinal wall to travel to your lungs via your bloodstream or lymphatic system.
-After maturing for about a week in your lungs, the larvae break into your airway and travel up your throat, where they're coughed up and swallowed.
+Larvae hatch from the eggs in your small intestine and then go through the intestinal wall to travel to the heart and lungs via the bloodstream or lymphatic system.
+After maturing for about 10 to 14 days in your lungs, the larvae break into your airway and travel up the throat, where they're coughed up and swallowed.

 Reproduction.
-Male and female worms mate in the small intestine.
-Female worms can produce 200,000 eggs a day, which leave your body in your feces.
-The fertilized eggs must be in soil for at least 18 days before they become infective.
+Female worms can produce 200,000 eggs a day if there are both female and male worms in the intestines, and the eggs leave your body in feces.
+The fertilized eggs must be in soil for at least two to four weeks before they become infective.

 The whole process — from egg ingestion to egg deposits — takes about two or three months.
-Ascariasis worms can live inside you for a year or two.
+Ascariasis worms can live inside your body for a year or two.